OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/missing_data/objectives_materials.md

 - identify missing values in a pandas Series

-- explicitly exclude missing data from Series
+- explicitly exclude missing data from a pandas Series

+- fill one or all missing values in a pandas Series

 ## Materials